Is your embedded form not showing up?

 - Sticky bar forms are displayed across the very top or bottom of your website

-To verify your form's current display format, click the magic wand icon from the right toolbar of the form builder, then check the text displayed under your form's template name (the below example uses the Charlotte template):
+To verify your form's current display format, check the text displayed under your form's template name on the 'General styles' section in the sidebar (the below example uses the Charlotte template):

 If the format is incorrect, click the 'CHANGE TEMPLATE' button below it, then click 'change' next to the current format: